MEK4350 – Stochastic and Nonlinear Ocean Waves

 Recommended previous knowledge

-Should be taken in the same semester as or after MEK4320 – Hydrodynamic Wave Theory.
+- The course should be taken in the same semester as or after MEK4100 – Mathematical Methods in Mechanics or MEK4320 – Hydrodynamic Wave Theory.

 4 hours of lectures/exercises per week throughout the semester.